cvs-health/testaro/README.md

 ## Code organization

-Several files of HTML, CSS, JavaScript, and JSON are located in the project directory.
+Some of the files of code are located at the root of the project directory.

-The main subdirectories of the project directory containing code files are:
+The main subdirectories of the project directory containing other code files are:
-- `tests`: the code for individual tests
+- `tests`: files containing the code defining particular tests
 - `procs`: shared procedures
 - `validation`: code and artifacts for the validation of tests

 Autotest assumes that you also have code in another directory.
 There you may name the main subdirectories as you wish, such as:
 - `scripts`: instructions for conducting tests
-- `batches`: collections of data on pages to be tested
+- `batches`: collections of URLs to be tested by a single script
 - `reports`: reports of the results of tests
 - `data`: data for use by procedures